 Here’s how S/MIME email signing certificates and encryption increase email security

 When was the last time you sent a handwritten message?
 If you’re like most Americans, it has likely been a while (except maybe for sending the occasional holiday or birthday card).
 That’s because email has become such an integral part of our personal and professional lives.
-According to research from The Radicati Group, Inc., the number of business and consumer emails sent and received per day is forecast to surpass 333 billion by the end of 2022.
-This is up from their estimate of 281 billion emails sent/received per year in 2018.
+According to research from The Radicati Group, Inc., the number of business and consumer emails sent and received per day is forecast to surpass 392 billion by the end of 2026.
+This is up from the 333+ billion emails sent/received in 2022 alone.

 However, although emails are widely used, they are not always safe nor secure.
 In fact, Verizon reports that 92% of malware is delivered via email.
 Unfortunately, traditional email client filters can’t identify all spam or phishing emails and sometimes allow them to slip through their defenses to users’ inboxes.
 Another second area of concern is that spoofing is undeniably easy to accomplish through simple PHP code — meaning that someone could send an email so that appears to come from another sender.
 A third significant concern is that most emails are sent in plaintext, meaning that the content can be “read” by unintended third parties.

 With these concerns in mind, companies that handle sensitive or confidential information via email need to have protections in place to encrypt that data when it is sent to a web server from a web browser or email platform (or vice versa).
 One country, Denmark, is now even mandating that email encryption be used for messages containing sensitive types of personal information.
 According to the government’s official statement (translated from Danish):